christine-gk416/horror-house-reviews/README.md

 - The rating stars were created with [this CSS](https://www.cssscript.com/pure-css-star-rating-component/)
 - I used [this code](https://stackoverflow.com/questions/65156090/remember-css-stylesheet-change-when-templates-are-rendered-in-flask) to help update my light/dark mode toggle to work on Flask templates.
 - I used [this guide](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) to inspire how to set up my dark mode toggle.
-- I used this [Stack Overflow article](https://stackoverflow.com/questions/40813850/python-2-7-regex-for-image-url) to set up Regex to limit the image file field to image files.
-- This [documentation](https://www.kite.com/python/answers/how-to-check-if-a-string-matches-a-pattern-in-python) was also used.

 <br>

 ***